aws/sagemaker-python-sdk/src/sagemaker/rl/README.rst

 1. Prepare a training script to run on SageMaker
 2. Run this script on SageMaker via a ``RLEstimator``.

-First, you prepare your training script, then second, you run this on SageMaker via a ``RLEstimator``.
 You should prepare your script in a separate source file than the notebook, terminal session, or source file you're using to submit the script to SageMaker via a ``RLEstimator``.
 This will be discussed in further detail below.

-Suppose that you already have a training script called `coach-train.py`.
+Suppose that you already have a training script called ``coach-train.py``.
-You can then setup an ``RLEstimator`` with keyword arguments to point to this script and define how SageMaker runs it:
+You can then create an ``RLEstimator`` with keyword arguments to point to this script and define how SageMaker runs it:

 .. code:: python